JosCla/rsa-tool/README.md

 # rsa-tool
 Command line RSA tool written in C++, with use of the GMP library.
+Do not *ever* use this tool to transmit sensitive information.
+This tool is made to be a demonstration of RSA, but may not be entirely secure in practice.

 ## Usage
 1. Install the GNU MP Bignum Library.